4GeeksAcademy/react-tutorial-exercises/exercises/02-maping-array-to-li/README.md

 ];
 ```

-And include them all together inside the website.
+2. Include them all together inside your website.

 ## 💻 Expected result: